Effect of Torsion on Neutron Star Structure in Einstein-Cartan Gravity: Introduction

 In general relativity, the Levi--Civita connection is assumed a priori.
 This leads to spacetime being described only by its curvature.
 There is however no inherent physical reason, why curvature is chosen to describe spacetime.
 In fact, there exist entirely equivalent formulations of general relativity which only use torsion \cite[section III]{ARCOS_2004} \cite[section 4]{Hammond2002} (this is commonly called the teleparallel equivalent to general relativity) or only non-metricity \cite{heisenberg2023review} as dynamical fields (also see \cite{BeltranJimenez:2019esp} for a review on this topic).
 A more general way of formulating these choices is metric-affine gravity.
 There, the connection is chosen as an independent degree of freedom alongside the metric.
 EC gravity can also be considered as a special case of metric affine gravity. \\ The preference of using only curvature to describe gravity has thus mainly historical reasons.
 It is important to stress that the a priori exclusion of torsion has no inherent physical or observational reason. \\

-In this paper we consider the case where gravity is described by both curvature and torsion.
+In this paper we consider the case where gravity is described by both curvature and torsion \LM{and where matter couples minimally to gravity}.
 The simplest such theory is Einstein--Cartan (EC) gravity.
-It was historically derived as a way to include the effects of spin angular momentum into gravity \cite{Kibble:1961ba, Sciama:1964wt, HehlReview76}.
-Later, it was found that Einstein--Cartan theory is also obtained when considering gravity as the most general gauge theory of the Poincaré group (up to topological terms) \cite{Gronwald:1995em}.
-Here the translational part of the gauge group leads to a conservation of energy-momentum.
+It was historically derived as a way to include \LM{the concept of torsion into the theory of gravity by Cartan \cite{Cartan1923, Cartan1924a, Cartan1924b}.
+Kibble and Sciama \cite{Kibble:1961ba, Sciama:1964wt} found an alternative derivation of EC theory by gauging the Poincaré group.
+It was later shown that EC is the most general gauge theory of the Poincaré group (up to topological terms), see e.g. \cite{Gronwald:1995em}.} Here the translational part of the gauge group leads to a conservation of energy-momentum.
 It couples to spacetime via curvature.
-Conversely, the rotational part of the group corresponds to a conservation of spin angular momentum.
+Conversely, the rotational part of the group corresponds to a conservation o+f spin angular momentum.
 It couples to spacetime via torsion (also see \cite{HehlReview76} for a review).
 General relativity also emerges as the zero-torsion limit of this theory, see \cite{Obukhov:2020uan}. \\